Central Tibeto-Burman languages: Languages

 Jinghpaw and Konyak are likely part of a wider Sal (Brahmaputran) language grouping that also includes the Bodo–Garo and Dhimal branches.
 DeLancey accepts this grouping and calls it Bodo-Konyak-Jinghpaw (BKJ).
 DeLancey (2015) notes that Bodo–Garo languages do not have much of the conservative morphology present in Jinghpaw, since Bodo–Garo has undergone extensive creolization during the Kamarupan period.

-The Kuki-Chin branch is often considered to be part of a wider Kuki-Chin–Naga grouping that also includes the Ao, Angami–Pochuri, Tangkhulic, and Zeme branches.
+The Kuki-Chin branch is often considered to be part of a wider Kuki-Chin–Naga grouping that also includes the Ao, Angami–Pochuri, Tangkhulic, and Zemeic branches.
 DeLancey (2015) suggests that some or all of the "Naga" branches, namely Ao, Angami–Pochuri, Tangkhulic, and Zeme, may also belong to Central Tibeto-Burman.

 DeLancey (2015) also considers the possibility of the Nungish branch being part of Central Tibeto-Burman.
 However, James Matisoff (2013) considers similarities between Jingpho and Nungish to be due to contact.
 Thus, Nungish is not particularly closely related to Jingpho, and is not a Sal language.
 On the other hand, Matisoff (2013) notes that Lolo-Burmese, particularly Burmish, appears to be more closely related to Nungish than to Jingpho.

 Taking all of these language branches into account results in Central Tibeto-Burman consisting of the Meyor, Sal, and Kuki-Chin–Naga groupings, and possibly Nungish.
 Question marks (?) signify uncertain or unconfirmed membership of a language group within Central Tibeto-Burman.